timotejroiko/tiny-discord/README.md

 ## Benchmarks

-How many events per second can each library process in a single shard.
+The following benchmark shows how many events per second can each library process in a single shard.
+It demonstrates the performance advantages of using the raw discord data directly as opposed to transforming it into complex classes and structures.

 |test/lib|discord.js|eris|detritus|tiny-discord|
 |-|-|-|-|-|